davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 branch.
 When you're happy with the changes in the working branch, merge the commits to your default branch.

 Visual Studio Code (VS Code) is used as the Markdown editor and the terminal for Git commands.
+This article uses the _testrepo_ repository that was created in [Git basics: Get started with Git and GitHub](git-basics).
-If you need to set up your environment or create a repository, see [Git basics: Get started with Git and GitHub](git-basics).
+If you need to set up your environment or create the repository, refer to that article.

 <div class="note">
 <b>Note</b> <br>